GiantTreeLP/ModifiedHarvard/README.md

 Great thanks to my lecturer Uwe Kern for the template and documentation.
 Even more thanks to my peers for basically proof-reading this bibliography style.

-Keep in mind that this style is in the german language but should be easily translated to German.
+Keep in mind that this style is in the german language but could easily be translated to English.

 # Style
 The style does not emphasize any part of reference but is meant to match the template from my lecturer.